Radiation Therapy – Side Effects

 Patients with nasal or oral tumors can sometimes have small portions of the brain in the radiation field.
 Unless the pet presents with neurologic signs, it is very uncommon for radiation to cause neurologic abnormalities in these patients.
 If they do occur, they are typically >6 months after radiation.
 Patients being treated for brain tumors are at higher risk of side effects to the brain.
 They are usually divided into acute, acute delayed, and late effects.

 Acute effects can occur immediately following treatment up to two weeks after treatment.
 This is most often related to the anesthesia associated with radiation treatment, as some anesthetic medications can increase the pressure inside the skull leading to neurologic side effects.
 There is also a risk of radiation-induced inflammation of the normal brain tissue surrounding tumors and this can lead to anything from mild dullness and sensitivity to light all the way to seizures and becoming non-responsive in severe cases.
 There is a small risk of death in this short term, usually in pets with very large tumors or who were already very debilitated before starting treatment.
-Our anesthesia service and technicians are always well informed about patients with brain tumors and take every precaution to mitigate these risks as much as possible.
+Our anesthesia service and technicians are always well-informed about patients with brain tumors and take every precaution to mitigate these risks as much as possible.
 Intervention with medications or even sometimes hospitalization is recommended on a case-by-case basis.

-Acute delayed effects occur in about 10-30% of patient receiving radiation for brain tumors and can happen 2-6 months after radiation therapy.
+Acute delayed effects occur in about 10-30% of patients receiving radiation for brain tumors and can happen 2-6 months after radiation therapy.
 We suspect they are related to swelling (or edema) and inflammation of the brain or spinal cord secondary to radiation and/or dying cancer cells.
 This may present as an acute worsening of neurologic signs.
 The vast majority of patients with acute delayed effects are responsive to steroids, and restarting or increasing the dose of this medication may be recommended.
 These changes are usually temporary, but it may be months before a recovery is made.
 In uncommon cases, hospitalization on IV medications may be recommended.
 Recurrence of the tumor during this time period following radiation is very unlikely, however possible with aggressive brain tumors.

 Late effects to the brain and spinal cord are rarely seen prior to 6 months after the completion of treatment, but can occur years later.
 Depending on the portion of the spinal cord treated, the patient may have decreased ability to move the hind or front limbs or may even become completely paralyzed.
 In the case of late effects from brain irradiation, the patient may have decreased awareness, change in attitude or behavior, seizures or other neurologic signs.
 The vast majority of cells in the brain do not divide and/or grow in adults.
 Cells that are damaged or killed generally cannot be replaced.
 Therefore, late effects to the brain can be serious or life‑threatening.
 For this reason, the radiation oncologist is careful to keep the risk of late effects to the brain and spinal cord as low as possible, however this risk is never zero.